 - Communicating effectively in written and verbal form with key internal and external colleagues.

 - Developing systems appropriate for project management such as schedules, databases/lists, production and event running orders.

 - Processing expense reports and invoices; working with Finance to pay individuals and organizations in a timely manner.

 - Contracting individuals and organizations with whom/which Education Department works, such as performing artists, teaching artists, LA Phil musicians, vendors, schools, youth orchestras, etc.

 - Creating and maintaining detailed documentation on projects for purposes of program assessment, the development of program standards of procedure, etc.

-- Producing small and large-scale events; assigning staff as needed.
+- Producing small and large-scale events; assigning staff and volunteers as needed.

 - Planning and facilitating effective meetings.